Jason C. Marvin

-Jason Chang is a second-year PhD student in biomedical engineering and NSF GRFP fellow at Cornell University.
+Jason (Chang) Marvin (he/him/his) is a third-year PhD student in biomedical engineering and NSF GRFP fellow at Cornell University.
 His research in the Andarawis-Puri lab investigates the extracellular matrix (ECM) of adult mammalian models of tendon regeneration to develop therapeutics that promote scarless tendon healing.
-He served on the ComSciCon-Cornell 2018 Organizing Committee, is a member of the NPR SciCommers community & Cornell Broadening Experiences in Scientific Training (BEST) Program, and advises the ComSciCon-NY 2019 Organizing Committee.
-Jason also volunteers with the Diversity & Inclusion Committee for Out in STEM (oSTEM), various mentoring programs on campus, and is actively involved in K-12 science outreach.
+He has served on the Organizing Committees for ComSciCon-Cornell 2018, ComSciCon-New York 2019, and ComSciCon-SciWri 2019.
+In addition, he is a member of the NPR SciCommers community & Cornell Careers Beyond Academia Program.
+Jason also serves on the Diversity & Inclusion Committee for the Biomedical Engineering Society (BMES) and the Public Outreach Committee for the Orthopaedic Research Society (ORS).
+He is also actively involved in various teaching, mentoring, and K-12 STEM outreach programs in Tompkins County.
 In his free time, Jason loves cooking, baking, playing with dogs, good coffee, and indoor rock climbing.